ably77/knative-istio-tutorial/README.md

 # knative-istio-tutorial
 The purpose of this tutorial is to walk through the steps to install knative-serving and Istio on Kubernetes.
 This guide will also provide the extra configuration components necessary to walk through the steps on OpenShift as well.

+### more on additional OpenShift configuration
+[See this link](https://istio.io/latest/docs/setup/platform-setup/openshift/) from the Istio documentation for more detail on the additional configuration required to run knative + istio.
+For the purposes of this repo, all general-purpose commands are led with `kubectl` and all OpenShift specific instructions are commands led with `oc` to provide more clarity

 ## Prerequisites
 - Kubernetes cluster up and authenticated to kubectl
 - `kn` CLI installed [see Installing kn](https://knative.dev/docs/client/install-kn/)